certrik/bebop/README.md

 python3 -m app facebookwkhpilnemxj7asaniu7vnjjbiltxjqhye3mhbshg7kx5tfyd.onion
 ```

+## running with GitHub Actions

+You can use GitHub Actions to run the project directly from your browser without setting up a local environment.
+This is particularly useful for quick scans or when you don't want to set up the required dependencies locally.

+### How to Run

+1. Go to the "Actions" tab in your repository
+2. Select the "bebop" workflow
+3. Click "Run workflow"
+4. Fill in the required parameters:
+   - `web_location`: The URL or .onion address you want to scan
+   - `loglevel` (optional): Set to "DEBUG" for verbose output
+   - `useragent` (optional): Custom user agent string

+### Environment Variables

+The GitHub Actions workflow automatically sets up a Tor proxy for you.
+If you want to use external services for enrichment, you'll need to add the following secrets to your repository:

+1. Go to your repository settings
+2. Navigate to "Secrets and variables" → "Actions"
+3. Add the following secrets as needed:
+   - `CENSYS_API_ID`
+   - `CENSYS_API_SECRET`
+   - `FOFA_API_KEY`
+   - `FOFA_API_MAIL`
+   - `SECURITYTRAILS_API_KEY`
+   - `SHODAN_API_KEY`
+   - `URLSCAN_API_KEY`
+   - `VIRUSTOTAL_API_KEY`
+   - `ZOOMEYE_API_KEY`

+### Output

+After the workflow completes:
+1. The scan results will be available as an artifact
+2. You can download the log file to see the complete output
+3. The results will include all the standard bebop outputs (favicon detection, headers, port scans, etc.)

 ## subprocessors

 you can use [get-api-allowances.py](get-api-allowances.py) to retrieve search query credit balances from the engines you utilise.